oumaru894/Islamic-schools/server/README.md

 # Server for Liberia Islamic Schools Directory

-This Express + TypeScript server provides REST endpoints for managing Islamic schools data with a SQLite database backend.
+This Express + TypeScript server provides REST endpoints for managing Islamic schools data and uses Postgres as the single supported database backend.

 ## Quick Start

 1. `cd server`
 2. `npm install`
-3. `npm run dev` (or `npm run seed` to seed the database manually)
+3. Ensure `DATABASE_URL` is set (Postgres connection string), then run `npm run dev` (or `npm run seed` to seed the database manually)

 The server defaults to port 4000.
 The database is automatically initialized and seeded on first startup if empty.

-## Database
+## Database (Postgres only)

-The server uses SQLite with `better-sqlite3`.
-The database file is stored in `server/data/schools.db`.
+This server requires a Postgres database.
+Set the `DATABASE_URL` environment variable to point to your Postgres instance (for example: `postgres://user:pass@host:5432/dbname`).

-- The database is automatically initialized when the server starts
+- The database is automatically initialized when the server starts (schema creation is handled by the adapter)
 - If the database is empty, it will be automatically seeded with initial school data
 - To manually seed the database: `npm run seed`